Best Bike Tool Kits for Home Mechanics in 2023

 - Easy to carry

-Slightly more expensive than some of the other more compact tool kits on our best home tool kit list, but not any less ideal for getting your bike in tip-top shape.
-It comes with a variety of tools from valve core tools (for both Schrader and Presta valves), a rotor truing tool, a 15mm axle wrench and more.
+Slightly more expensive than some of the other more compact tool kits on our best home tool kit list, but it’s ideal for getting your bike in tip-top shape.
+It comes with 19 tools from valve core tools (for both Schrader and Presta valves), a rotor truing tool, a 15mm axle wrench, and more.